Skip to Content

 ● Tractor Styled and Commercial Mowers:

-Larger riding mowers and tractor styled mowers can go up to two to three gallons.
-Commercial type mowers consume more gas per acre compared to homeowner mowers.
-The largest commercial type mowers can hold five to six gallons, which enable operators to mow for extended periods of time.
+Larger riding mowers and tractor-styled mowers can go up to two to three gallons.
+Commercial-type mowers consume more gas per acre compared to homeowner mowers.

 How to Save Gas?